 What’s really interesting is that the P-61 and Mrs. Baker had similar jobs during the war: Mrs. Baker relayed secret information she picked up while dancing in and out of Nazi occupied social settings while the P-61 relayed secret information it picked up while dancing in and out of Nazi occupied skies.
 The Harveys tell us that “living by its wits” and a tendency to “skim the surface” of matters are two of this pairing’s weaknesses.
 (Source) It’s true this pairing has a tendency towards superficiality but the capacity to “skim the surface” while “living by one’s wits” aren’t such bad weaknesses when one is dodging Nazis!

 This pairing loves variety in relationships, will often have numerous significant partnerships, whether romantic or professional.
 This is true even when the Gemini/Libra in question is of the aviation persuasion.
-The P-61, for instance, was initially assigned (married?) to the U.S. Army Air Corps (USAAC).
-Following the war it was re-assigned (re-married?) to Project Thunderstorm, a joint program by the U.S. Weather Bureau and NASA to study atmospheric weather patterns, an extremely fitting gig for a double air pairing.
+The P-61, for instance, was initially assigned to (partnered with) the U.S. Army Air Corps (USAAC).
+Following the war it was re-assigned (re-partnered) to Project Thunderstorm, a joint program by the U.S. Weather Bureau and NASA to study atmospheric weather patterns, an extremely fitting gig for a double air pairing.
 (Source) On a metaphoric level it’s probably not too much of a stretch to consider the P-61′s assignments as being akin to marriages: the first marriage was during World War II to the Army while the second marriage was during Project Thunderstorm to both the Weather Bureau and NASA.
 That’s two marriages to three spouses, each of whom had very different dispositions and life missions.
-Leave it to a Gemini/Libra to adapt themselves such a diverse array of marital partners!
+Leave it to a Gemini/Libra to adapt themselves such a diverse array of partners!